21-04-2026

 Unlike visual evaluation, which varies from operator to operator and depends on lighting conditions, spectrophotometric measurement is reproducible, objective, and compliant with international standards such as ISO 13655 for graphics or ISO 7724 for coatings.

-This approach allows a perceptual phenomenon to be translated into measurable data, directly usable in quality control and industrial standardization processes.
+This approach allows a perceptual phenomenon to be translated into measurable data, directly usable in quality control and industrial standardisation processes.

-Types of Spectrum: visible, electromagnetic, and color models
+Types of Spectrum: visible, electromagnetic, and colour models

-When discussing the “color spectrum,” confusion often arises between distinct physical concepts.
+When discussing the “colour spectrum,” confusion often arises between distinct physical concepts.
 It is useful to clarify the differences between the main categories.

 The visible spectrum is the portion of the electromagnetic spectrum perceptible to the human eye, ranging from 380 to 700 nm.
 Beyond these limits lie ultraviolet (UV) and infrared (IR) radiation, invisible to the eye but relevant in many industrial applications, from fluorescence to thermal control.